zpoint/Redis-Internals/Object/hash/hash.md

 ### resize

-the function `_dictExpandIfNeeded` will be called for every dictionary insertion
+The function `_dictExpandIfNeeded` will be called for every dictionary insertion

 	/* redis/src/dict.c */
     /* Expand the hash table if needed */